 Concession Rd.
 8, Lanark Highlands

 Purdon Conservation is a nature-lover’s paradise!
-Take a self-guided tour along the wooden boardwalk of a rare fen wetland and hike to a beaver flood.
+Take a self-guided tour along the wooden boardwalk overlooking a rare fen wetland and hike to a beaver flood.
 For three weeks beginning in mid-June the Showy Lady Slipper orchids are in full bloom, and this colony is home to over 10,000 blooms.
-You don’t need to wait for June, though!
 The conservation area is accessible any time of the year, and makes a lovely excursion in all four seasons.
 This pristine wooded area is home to a number of songbird species, and you can also watch for hares, chipmunks, squirrels, ducks, geese, and beavers.
 Please stay on the wooden boardwalks or marked trail.
 Stop for a bite to eat (before or after your tour) at the Lanark local dining hotspot, Lanark Landing, located right in the heart of the village.